hareemnexus/dev-tools-setup-100hires/README.md

 ## Issues I Ran Into

+- **First time dealing with developer tools** — This was my first experience with any coding environment, so navigating everything was completely new to me.
+- **Hard to navigate Cursor** — Finding the right panels like Extensions was confusing at first as Cursor has many sections that look similar.
-- Claude Code requires a paid Claude Pro or Max subscription to log in via Claude.ai.
+- **Claude Code requires a paid subscription** — Logging in via Claude.ai requires a Pro or Max plan.
-- Git was not installed by default.
-Downloaded and installed it from git-scm.com and restarted Cursor.
+- **Git was not installed** — Had to download and install Git separately from git-scm.com and restart Cursor.
+- **Step by step guidance through Claude** — Managed to complete the entire setup with real-time help from Claude AI, which explained every step in plain language.